Product Development Process: Objectives, Challenges and Solutions

 - Risk of failure.
 There is always a risk that a new product idea will not be successful.
 This risk may be particularly high during the concept development stage, as it is the earliest stage in the development process.

 - Use a structured approach to idea generation.
 Use a structured approach, such as brainstorming sessions or design thinking, to generate ideas for new products or product improvements.
 This can help to ensure that a diverse range of ideas is considered and that the process is systematic and efficient.

 - Collaborate with others.
 Collaborating with other departments within the company, such as research and development or sales and marketing, can help to bring different perspectives and expertise to the concept development process.
 You can also consider working with external partners, such as customers, suppliers, or academic institutions, to generate and evaluate ideas.
 When just starting talking about the product (back at the ideation stage), think, which collaborations may help you get the valid concept assessment later.

 “The product owner’s job is to absorb all the “I need this done ASAP” demands and prioritize among them, keeping SMEs happy and in line.
 The trick is giving at least something to everybody as fast as you can so all the SMEs feel included.
 It is exactly why you need a product owner with pro soft skills!”
-Bruce Mason, QArea Delivery and UK director

 - Use a systematic approach to idea/PoC evaluation.
 This can help to ensure that the company is focusing on ideas that have the greatest potential for success.